close

 Iranian celebrities.
 Prominent figures with the least social function.
 Social Media / WANA News Agency

 This has resulted in general skepticism towards celebrities among Iranians.
-After the earthquake in the Northwestern city of Khoy, any presence of celebrities at the scene was seen as another attempt to use people’s misery for fame.
-The insincere actions of these figures along with fueling tensions every time the country is facing a crisis of any sort, has shown their true colors to Iranians.
-People have realized the last thing these celebrities care about are the “people’s welfare”.
+After the earthquake in the Northwestern city of Khoy, any presence of stars at the scene was seen as another attempt to use people’s misery for fame.
+The insincere actions of these figures, along with fueling tensions every time the country faces a crisis of any sort, have shown their true colors to Iranians.
+People have realized the last thing these celebrities care about is the “people’s welfare.”

-However, as the Iranian Javan newspaper has described: these said celebrities are neither ready to pay the price for their silence for fear of losing recognition, nor are they ready to accompany protesters for fear of losing their jobs.
+However, as the Iranian Javan newspaper has described: these said celebrities are neither ready to pay the price for their silence for fear of losing recognition nor are they prepared to accompany protesters for fear of losing their jobs.

 Tags: